-Over 100 Global Speakers to Participate in the 3rd Global Project Management Forum in Riyadh next week
+Over 100 Global Speakers To Participate In The 3Rd Global Project Management Forum In Riyadh Next Week

+Engineer Badr M. Burshaid President of Project Management Institute-Kingdom of Saudi Arabia Chapter (PMI-KSA) and Chairman of GPMF

-(MENAFN- EmailWire) RIYADH, SAUDI ARABIA (ARAB NEWSWIRE) -- The Global Project Management Forum (GPMF) announces the participation of over 100 speakers from more than 40 countries around the world for the third edition, which is scheduled to be held from June 2 to 3 in Riyadh, Saudi Arabia.
+RIYADH, SAUDI ARABIA, May 27, 2024 /EINPresswire / -- The Global Project Management Forum (GPMF) announces the participation of over 100 speakers from more than 40 countries around the world for the third edition, which is scheduled to be held from June 2 to 3 in Riyadh, Saudi Arabia.
 The event will focus on discussing best practices, experiences, and the latest developments in project management across various sectors.
 Additionally, it will provide a platform for exchanging opinions, insights, and creative ideas on the successful implementation of major projects.

 Under the theme "Achieving the Dream: Leadership, Empowerment, Sustainability," this year's agenda includes 5 panel discussions, 42 technical sessions, 12 keynote speeches, 4 workshops, and 10 masterclasses.
 These events will explore 10 main topics: emotional intelligence, collaboration in multi-generational and multicultural teams, resource and competency management, artificial intelligence in project management, data-driven decision-making, strategies and project management, economic initiatives and entrepreneurship, managing large-scale projects, sustainability and green project management, and value and impact realization.